CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-04.md

    > **Note:** Allow 2-5 minutes, then click Monitor replication to check the status.

 1. Within a few minutes, the status will update to **Running**, indicating that the tables are being synchronized.
-Once the initial table copying is complete, a date will appear in the **Last Refresh** column.
+Once the initial table copying is complete, a date will appear in the **Last completed** column.

       ![](../media/Lab-04/salesdemo-1.png)